RevealBi/Documentation/en/datasources/data-blending.md

+---
+title: Data Blending in Slingshot
+_description: How to combine more than one data source in one visualization.
+---

 # Combining Data Sources in one Visualization

 Sometimes you need **Data Blending** to extract value from **more than one data source** in the same Reveal visualization.